jtdaugherty/brick/README.md

 Under the hood, this library builds upon [vty](http://hackage.haskell.org/package/vty), so some knowledge of Vty will be necessary to use this library.
+Brick depends on `vty-crossplatform`, so Brick should work anywhere Vty works (Unix and Windows).

 Example
 -------